Allied Warship Commanders

 7 Dec 1941

 During the attack on Pearl Harbor, she was moored next to the battleship USS Arizona (BB-39) at Berth F-7 off Ford Island.
 At ca 0805 hours, shortly after the ship began it's anti aircraft fire, two bombs struck the vessel, possibly intended for the Arizona.
-One bomb struck the port side, penetrating three decks & exploded in a stores hold which neccessitated flooding the forward magazines.
+One bomb struck the port side, penetrating three decks & exploded in a stores hold which necessitated flooding the forward magazines.
 The second bomb struck the starboard side, passing through several of the ship's workshop spaces, & left an irregular hole, about 5' in diameter, in the bottom of the ship.
-After three shots, the ship's 3" gun jammed, & while they endeavored to clear the round, the USS Arizona was hit with a bomb, exploding her powder magazine.
-Arizona was also hit by a torpedo that had passed under Vestal's stern.
-The resulting explosion blew everyone on deck overboard, including the captain.
-The repair ship eventually steamed up & managed to pull away from the burning USS Arizona, thanks largely to the capitain, who'd re-boarded, & the ship's engineering staff, which managed to get the ship underway.
+After three shots, the ship's 3" gun jammed, & while they endeavoured to clear the round, the USS Arizona was hit with a bomb, exploding her powder magazine.
+The repair ship eventually steamed up & managed to pull away from the burning USS Arizona, thanks largely to the captain, who'd re-boarded, & the ship's engineering staff, which managed to get the ship underway.
 Eventually, the ship was grounded on Aiea Shoal due to the ship's unstable condition The CO, Cmdr Cassin Young, was awarded the Medal of Honor for his actions aboard the Vestal that day.
 Though damaged, she participated in the ensuing repair & rescue ops at Pearl Harbor, including sending crews to help pull men out of the USS Oklahoma (BB-37).
+(1)

 Heavy cruiser USS San Francisco (CA 38)